-A circuit breaker is defined as a protection device used to protect an electric circuit from damage caused by an overcurrent or short circuit.
+A circuit breaker is a safety device that protects an electric circuit from damage caused by an overcurrent or short circuit.
 The primary function of this device is to interrupt the current flow to shield the equipment and prevent the risk of fire.

 An electrical circuit breaker can be operated both manually and automatically to control and protect the electrical power system.
-Since modern power systems operate under heavy currents, special attention should be required to ensure that it is able to safely interrupt the arc generated during the circuit breaker’s shutdown.
+Since modern power systems operate under heavy currents, special attention should be required to ensure that they can safely interrupt the arc generated during the circuit breaker’s shutdown.

-In addition, they are also made in large switchgear sizes designed to protect the high-voltage circuits that feed the entire city.
+In addition, they are also made in large switchgear sizes.
+These are designed to protect the high-voltage circuits that feed the entire city.
 Let’s discuss its parts and functions below.

 Circuit Breaker Parts

 Following are the parts of a circuit breaker: